L.A. Noire: Future

 Following L.A.
-Noire's release in May 2011, McNamara claimed future games from Team Bondi would take less than five years to develop due to the existing technology and the team had started expanding MotionScan for full body performance.
-In August 2011, Team Bondi's assets were acquired by film production company Kennedy Miller Mitchell.
-Team Bondi was placed into administration on 30 August, and entered liquidation on 5 October.
-McNamara's next game, Whore of the Orient, was announced in November 2011; it was in development by KMM Interactive Entertainment, a studio set up by Kennedy Miller Mitchell, and described as a "spiritual successor" to L.A.
+Noire's release in May 2011, McNamara claimed future games from Team Bondi would take less than five years to develop due to the existing technology, with MotionScan set to expand to full body performance.
+Team Bondi's assets were acquired by film production company Kennedy Miller Mitchell in August; and it was placed into administration on 30 August, and entered liquidation on 5 October.
+McNamara's next game, Whore of the Orient, was announced in November; in development by KMM Interactive Entertainment, a studio set up by Kennedy Miller Mitchell, it was described as a "spiritual successor" to L.A.
 Noire.
-By June 2016, the game had been cancelled.
-McNamara and some Team Bondi alumni worked on The VR Case Files at Videogames Deluxe; in July 2020, the studio claimed to be developing a "AAA open-world title in VR for Rockstar", revealed in 2021 to be a virtual reality version of Grand Theft Auto: San Andreas.
+By 2016, the game had been cancelled.
+At Video Games Deluxe, McNamara and some Team Bondi alumni worked on The VR Case Files and post-release development of Grand Theft Auto: The Trilogy – The Definitive Edition (2021).
+Rockstar acquired Video Games Deluxe in 2025, renaming it Rockstar Australia.

 In May 2011, Take-Two CEO Strauss Zelnick called L.A.
 Noire "another strong franchise for this company"; in November, he said the game was Take-Two's "most successful new release" in the past fiscal year and reiterated its importance to the company.
 Rockstar said in February 2012 it was "considering what the future may hold for L.A.
 Noire as a series" but said not to "count out" a possible sequel.
 The following year, in March 2013, Take-Two COO Karl Slatoff reiterated L.A.
 Noire was an important franchise to the company.
 In May 2021, Aaron Staton said he "never heard word about a sequel" but "would be curious what they would tell" due to Phelps's death.